 Structure of a DeviceComponent Resource

 A Context Scanner object of a medical device that implements or derives from ISO/IEEE 11073 standard is responsible for observing device configuration changes.
 After instantiation, the Context Scanner object is responsible for announcing the object instances in the device's MDIB, a hierarchical containment (MDS->VMD->Channel->Metric).
 The DeviceComponent resource can be used to describe the characteristics, operational status and capabilities of a medical-related component of a medical device.
 It can be a physical component that is integrated inside the device, a removable physical component, or a non-physical component that allows physiological measurement data and its derived data to be grouped in a hierarchical information organization.
-Devices are conceptualised using the following main structure:
+Devices are conceptualized using the following main structure:

 MedicalDeviceSystem - An actual device that external systems communicate with.
 In 11073, this is known as a MDS.